-International Atomic Energy Agency (IAEA) chief Mohamed ElBaradei tells The Los Angeles Times newspaper that the world has not "moved one inch toward
+International Atomic Energy Agency (IAEA) chief Mohamed ElBaradei tells The Los Angeles Times newspaper that the world has not "moved one inch toward addressing the issues."

-is for peaceful purposes - and that it will not abandon its effort to develop nuclear technology.
+The United States and its Western allies accuse Iran of building its nuclear program to produce nuclear weapons.
+Iran insists the program is for peaceful purposes - and that it will not abandon its effort to develop nuclear technology.

 Still, ElBaradei says he is optimistic there will eventually be a U.S.-led settlement between Tehran and the West.